Hasan Arsanjani

 Malek Abedi, 32, lived in the provincial capital of Shiraz with his wife and an eight-year-old son.
 While he was being driven home in a Jeep with two other land-reform officials, a band of 15 or 20 masked, armed horsemen stopped the car near town and ordered the occupants to get out.
 "Abedi was the first one out." recalled the driver, "and they immediately cut him down with shotgun and rifle fire."
 Without harming the other two officials, the killers fled.
 The government, convinced that the landlords were responsible for the deed, moved swiftly.
-Army planes flew low over the hills of Fars, stronghold of the fierce Kashgai tribe, to try to spot the killers.
+Army planes flew low over the hills of Fars, stronghold of the fierce Qashqai tribe, to try to spot the killers.
 Under martial law, a military governor took over control from civilian officials who, it was rumored, had plotted with landlords to oppose reform.
 A national day of mourning was declared for Abedi, and the Teheran radio broadcast only news and funeral music.
 Instead of halting land reform in the area, the murder had the opposite effect.
 Agriculture Minister Hasan Arsanjani, who has aggressively pushed the cause of land reform under two Premiers, ordered local officials to finish the job in Fars within 45 days.

 While Arsanjani's program failed to radically advance the economic situation, it succeeded in politicizing the peasantry, who began demanding changes in their own self-interest.
 Although both Arsanjani and Amini were officially used as scapegoats by the Shah, Arsanjani's successes increased his popularity among the populace, and he resigned his position in 1963.
 Both Arsanjani and Amini were halted in their efforts by the Shah and his supporters in the traditional classes.
 Amini was labelled a traitor to his class by traditional landlords and the bureaucratic elite who saw their positions threatened by the reform programs and anti-corruption drives.
 Arsanjani during his official responsibilities over White Revolution have had given legal proposal to Shah of Iran to order all lands be returned to original owners for agriculture production therefore, farmers could have interests and profits in the time of harvest sell by given some percentage of total revenue.

-Following his dismissal from the office while serving in the second cabinet of Asadollah Alam Arsanjani was appointed Iranian ambassador to Italy which he held between June 1963 and late 1964.
+Following his dismissal from the office while serving in the second cabinet of Asadollah Alam, Arsanjani was appointed Iranian ambassador to Italy which he held between June 1963 and late 1964.